Withdrawals

 Voluntary withdrawal

-To withdraw from your graduate program, you must complete a Voluntary Withdrawal Form and submit the request by email or in person to the Faculty of Graduate Studies (MT230)
+To withdraw from your graduate program, you must submit a Voluntary Withdrawal service request through your Student Center.

 A voluntary withdrawal will be recorded on your transcript as voluntary withdrawal.